Helpers

 - Runkit

-An important caveat when using curry
+An important caveat when using curry with functions containing optional parameters,

 is that the defaults are applied immediately, reducing the number of partial